 Bring out the big guns.
 In this edition of our Versus Series we pit two Swiss super brands against one another, as we look at the investment value of Vacheron Constantin versus Patek Philippe.
 They are two of the most desirable brands and with good reason.

 Their names, heritage, and craftsmanship are known the world over.
 While Patek Philippe may well be the Rolex of the well heeled (a comparison grounded in their relatively similar practice of supply limitation and seemingly bankable appreciation), it does not necessarily walk away with this title without a fight.

-The investment value of Vacheron Constantin has a few things in its favor.
+The investment value of Vacheron Constantin has a few things in its favour.
 Firstly, the aesthetic is quite different.
-There is often a little more flair surrounding a modern day Vacheron Constantin, especially in their enameled and bejeweled pieces.
+There is often a little more flair surrounding a modern day Vacheron Constantin, especially in their enamelled and bejewelled pieces.